Joyal-babu/system-design-through-verilog-and-vhdl/2's complement subtractor/readme.md

    if one of the input to a 2 input XOR gate is 0, then the output will be the second input.

-   if one of the input to a 2 input XOR gate is 1, then the output will be the compliment of the second input.
+   if one of the input to a 2 input XOR gate is 1, then the output will be the complement of the second input.

 ![xor](https://user-images.githubusercontent.com/123290522/230552909-37d63b4f-c5ff-474c-83f7-b744d4d1df3a.png)

 ## Binary subtraction can be done using ADDERS

-* 1'S COMPLIMENT METHOD
+* 1'S COMPLEMENT METHOD
-* 2'S COMPLIMENT METHOD
+* 2'S COMPLEMENT METHOD

-### 1'S COMPLIMENT METHOD
+### 1'S COMPLEMENT METHOD

-   Keep the first binary digit as it is and ADD the 1's compliment of the other binary digit.
+   Keep the first binary digit as it is and ADD the 1's complement of the other binary digit.

 #### END AROUND CARRY

    * If EAC = 1 -> Then the result is POSITIVE - TO get the final result ADD the EAC to LSB of summation result.
-   * If EAC = 0 -> Then the result is NEGATIVE - To get the final result take the 1'S COMPLIMENT of summation result.
+   * If EAC = 0 -> Then the result is NEGATIVE - To get the final result take the 1'S COMPLEMENT of summation result.

-### 2'S COMPLIMENT METHOD
+### 2'S COMPLEMENT METHOD

-   Keep the first binary digit as it is and ADD the 2's compliment of the other binary digit.
+   Keep the first binary digit as it is and ADD the 2's complement of the other binary digit.

 #### END AROUND CARRY

    * If EAC = 1 -> Then the result is POSITIVE - TO get the final result just IGNORE the EAC of summation result.
-   * If EAC = 0 -> Then the result is NEGATIVE - To get the final result take the 2'S COMPLIMENT of summation result.
+   * If EAC = 0 -> Then the result is NEGATIVE - To get the final result take the 2'S COMPLEMENT of summation result.

-   * Most of the processors use 2'S COMPLIMENT type of subtraction, if any intermediate overflows occurs we can simply neglect them.
+   * Most of the processors use 2'S COMPLEMENT type of subtraction, if any intermediate overflows occurs we can simply neglect them.

 >2's COMPLEMENT SUBTRACTOR